FLEX-MoE: Federated Mixture-of-Experts with Load-balanced Expert Assignment for Edge Computing: Experiments

 \subsection{Experimental Setup}

 We conduct experiments on three benchmark datasets: CIFAR-10 \cite{krizhevsky2009learning}, EMNIST \cite{deng2012mnist}, and GTSRB \cite{stallkamp2011german}, simulating both IID and non-IID data distributions across clients.
-To simulate data heterogeneity, we employ two standard non-IID data distributions commonly used in FL \cite{lu2024federated}: Dirichlet distribution (controlling label concentration across clients) and Class partition (limiting each client to a fixed number of classes).
+To simulate data heterogeneity, we employ two standard non-IID distributions: Dirichlet (controlling label concentration across clients) and Class partition (limiting each client to a fixed number of classes).
 Our model architecture incorporates an MoE layer with a ResNet model as each expert.
 The MoE layer consists of $E$ experts, and each client $c$ can load at most $k_c$ experts.
 We train for $T_{\text{max}} = 100$ communication rounds with $R = 3$ local training rounds per client.
 For the main experiments, the client-expert quality score $Q$ is calculated by using Eqs. ~\eqref{eq:indicator_acc}- \eqref{eq:indicator_loss}.
-Key evaluation metrics include average test accuracy across clients and expert utilization balance evaluated by the CV (Eq.~\eqref{eq:cv_metric}) and Max-Min (Eq.~\eqref{eq:gap_metric}) with window $W = T_\text{max}$ covering the entire training period.
+Key evaluation metrics include average test accuracy across clients and expert utilization balance evaluated by the CV (Eq.~\eqref{eq:cv_metric}) with window $W = T_\text{max}$ covering the entire training period.